skeoop/skeoop.github.io/Lab13-solution.md

 recommends this.
 Dead code makes another programmer wonder why its their and what you were intending to do.

-If you have a block of test code that you want to keep, put the code in a private method (with a descriptive name or comment) instead of commenting it out.
+When you have a block of test code that you want to keep, put the code in a private method (with a descriptive name or comment) instead of commenting it out.